Cmdpro/Data-Essence/modchanges.md

 - Fixed the Transcendental Tether being able to softlock you
 - Fixed a bug where you could manage to ascend into the sky with the Transcendental Tether
 - Fixed you being able to still exit out of a databank minigame after completion during the ending with right click
+- Fixed structure protectors not rotating with structures